MicrosoftDocs/quantum-docs/articles/tutorial-resource-estimator-chemistry.md

 ### Connect to the Azure Quantum service

-To connect to the Azure Quantum service, your program will need the resource ID and the location of your workspace, which you can obtain from the **Overview** page in your Azure Quantum workspace in the [Azure portal](https://portal.azure.com).
+To connect to the Azure Quantum service, your program need the resource ID and the location of your workspace, which you can obtain from the **Overview** page in your Azure Quantum workspace in the [Azure portal](https://portal.azure.com).

 :::image type="content" source="media/azure-quantum-resource-id.png" alt-text="Screenshot showing how to retrieve the resource ID and location from an Azure Quantum workspace":::